-7 good reasons you really need to ditch your diet drink habit right now
+7 good reasons you really need to ditch drinking diet coke in the new year

 When it comes to diet drinks, people tend to fall into two very distinct camps: Those who avoid them like the plague and those who love them and cannot get enough Diet Coke or Pepsi Max in their lives.